The Fact-to-Meaning Method: Turning Information Into Understanding

 The Five-Minute Fact-to-Meaning Exercise

 Use this exercise after a quiz, lesson, article, video, or study session.
+It is short enough to do daily but strong enough to turn loose information into understanding.

-“Sound travels faster through water than through air.”
+1. Minute 1: Choose one fact.
+Pick one fact you just learned.
+Example: “Sound travels faster through water than through air.”

-Sound can move more quickly through water because particles in water are closer together than particles in air.
+2. Minute 2: Explain it simply.
+Write the fact in your own words.
+Sound moves more quickly through water because particles in water are closer together than particles in air.

+3. Minute 3: Ask why it matters.
 This helps explain how whales communicate underwater and why sonar works.

+4. Minute 4: Add an example.
 If you are swimming, sound may feel different underwater because it travels through a different medium.

-“How does the speed of sound in water help marine animals communicate?”
+5. Minute 5: Use it in a sentence or question.
+Example: “How does the speed of sound in water help marine animals communicate?”

 In five minutes, the fact becomes connected to science, animals, technology, and real experience.
 That is much stronger than memorizing the sentence alone.